 NEVER tell anyone how easy this mustard cream sauce is!
 This will have you looking like a saucier in 10 min flat.
 No reducing herbs and vinegar and carefully whisking in butter; this is a luxurious sauce to have in your arsenal to take a simple grilled or fried protein or vegetable and make it very special.

 I made this a couple of hours before dinner and it held wonderfully covered, then I reheated it for 15 sec in the microwave.
 There was no separation or extra thickening that I could tell.
-We enjoyed it over sesame chicken, roasted asparagus, and salad.
+We enjoyed it over sesame chicken, baked asparagus, and salad.
 The sauce was great on the asparagus too.

 I used stone-ground Dijon, and that coupled with the happy green thyme, made a very pretty sauce.
 I refrigerated what was left to use on a chicken sandwich the next day for lunch.